• +91-11-40539301

 Class V A and B

-Diwali Activity: Children made posters on – No Crackers, Pollution free Diwali.
+Diwali Activity: Children made posters on "No Crackers, Pollution-free Diwali."

-Children made flowers with tissue paper.
+Children made flowers using tissue paper.